-The hardware we use daily should be the best we can justify to afford and is adequate for our professional use.
+The hardware we use daily should be the best we can justify affording and is adequate for our professional use.
 A craftsperson wouldn’t buy a cheap hammer or electric tool at “Home Depot”, they would buy professional-grade gear, and so should we.

 But that’s easier said than done…

 Everyone has different priorities when it comes to hardware.
 The raw power isn’t necessarily the most important part anymore, IMHO the last generations of Intel CPUs didn’t improve performance in a significant way for my personal workload.

 Reliability and usability are more important to me.
 That’s why I hate my Touchbar MacBook Pro so much.

 For years the only acceptable laptop for me was a MacBook Pro.

 Best build quality thanks to metal-chassis, great battery life, enough power, and mostly compatible with my Linux-based workflow thanks to the underlying BSD.

 But then Apple decided to make it even thinner and get rid of some of its best features:

 - No more MagSafe.